Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Model and Definitions

-Note that when $D$ is the set of all increasing functions then $\succeq _{D}$ reduces to the standard stochastic dominance order and $Q$ is increasing in $x$ with respect to $\succeq _{D}$ if and only if $Q$ is $D$-preserving (see \cite{shaked2007stochastic}).
-In the case that $Q$ is increasing in $x$, Property (C) can be established using results from the theory of monotone Markov chains.
-These results typically require a splitting condition (see \cite{bhattacharya1988asymptotics} and \cite{kamihigashi2014stochastic}) and hold in a wide range of applications.
+We also note that when \(Q\) is \(D\)-increasing in \(x\) and $D$ is the set of all increasing functions, Property~(C) can often be verified using results from the theory of monotone Markov chains.
+These results typically rely on a splitting condition (see \cite{bhattacharya1988asymptotics}, \cite{kamihigashi2014stochastic}, and \cite{light2024note}) and apply to a wide range of models in operations.

 We say that $H$ is increasing with respect to $\succeq _{D}$ if $H(\mu_{2}) \geq H(\mu_{1})$ whenever $ \mu_{2} \succeq _{D} \mu_{1}$.